 Seventy-one percent of American voters, including 77 percent of Catholic women voters and 72 percent of Republican women, support health plans covering birth control without co-pays.

-Unfortunately, anti-women’s health members of Congress have been quick in their attempts to take attack the preventive care provision and take this groundbreaking benefit away.
-As NPR reported, conservatives are stepping up their attacks against birth control as “more and more voices are opposing the provision of birth control for its own sake.”
+Unfortunately, anti-women’s health members of Congress are not listening to their constituents and have been quick to attack the preventive care provision and take this groundbreaking benefit away.